naefun/underpressureespresso/README.txt

-This is a free website for "underpressureespresso".
-An indie coffee shop in sutton coldfield.
+This is a website for "underpressureespresso".
+An independent coffee shop in sutton coldfield.
-In return I will ask if I can place business cards in their store or something similar.

 URL: http://www.underpressureespresso.co.uk
 Email: coffee@underpressureespresso.co.uk